irizvanoghlu/Avantus/README.md

     Each path results in a siloed python environment, but with different properties.
     Choose the conda OR pip path and stick to it.
 Commands are not interchangeable.
-    >Please remember which environment is created in order to activate it again later.** You will need to activate the environment to run the model, always.**
+    >Please remember the path which created the python environment in order to activate it again later.
+   > **You will need to activate the python environment to run the model, always.**

     #### Conda Path - Recommended Path for Windows OS
     This path requires you to open Anaconda Prompt in step 5.